 Ground Turkey 165° F |

 Ground Pork 160° F

 Customize It Instructions

-If using 24 oz. ground pork, follow same instructions, working in batches if necessary.
+If using 20 oz. ground pork, follow same instructions as 10 oz. pork, working in batches if necessary.

-If using ground turkey, follow same instructions as pork in Step 2, cooking, stirring occasionally, breaking up turkey, until no pink remains and turkey reaches a minimum internal temperature of 165 degrees, 7-9 minutes.
+If using ground turkey, follow same instructions as pork in Step 2, breaking up meat until no pink remains and turkey reaches a minimum internal temperature of 165 degrees, 7-9 minutes.

 Prepare the Ingredients